-Employing approximately 11% of Oahu residents, the Hawaii State Government has the tremendous opportunity to influence travel behavior for a significant part of the population.
+Employing a substantial number of Oahu residents, the Hawaii State Government has the tremendous opportunity to influence travel behavior for a significant part of the population.
 The State Government Employee Transportation Demand Management (TDM) Plan aims to do just that, by developing recommendations to increase transportation choices for state government employees on Oahu.
 By providing more transportation options, incentives, support strategies, and benefits, the State will also reduce vehicle miles traveled and greenhouse gas emissions, as well as improve hiring, employee wellness and retention, and the efficiency of state facilities.
 This study was initiated in May 2024 and is led by the OahuMPO in collaboration with the Hawaii State Energy Office, and with the support of ICF

 Task 1.1: Travel Trends Analysis